The Montserrat Tour

 - Return ride to Plaça Catalunya

-The group size is limited to 45 guests, so book in advance, since this is one of our most popular day tours.
+Book in advance, since this is one of our most popular day tours.
 The tour runs six days a week, so you can easily fit it into your Barcelona vacation.

-We meet 15 minutes before departure time in front of the Deutsche Bank and the Hotel Olivia at Plaça Catalunya 19.
+We meet 15 minutes before departure time in front of the Deutsche Bank and the Hotel Olivia Plaza at Plaça Catalunya 19.
 Look out for our guide who will have an orange umbrella.

 Your booking is refundable if you cancel at least 24 hours in advance.
-You can change your reservation to another date at no charge with at least four hour’s notice.